Riot (Damages) Act 1886

 The Riot (Damages) Act 1886 (49 & 50 Vict. c.
 38) was an act of the Parliament of the United Kingdom that authorised the payment of compensation, from the police fund of the police area in question, to persons whose property had been injured, destroyed or stolen during a riot.
 The whole act was repealed and replaced by the Riot Compensation Act 2016 which received royal assent on 23 March 2016.

 In the act, the words "riotous" and "riotously" were to be construed in accordance with section 1 of the Public Order Act 1986.

 The Supreme Court ruled in 2016 that the act sets out a self-contained statutory compensation scheme which does not extend to cover consequential losses.

-Preamble

-The preamble to the act was repealed by the Statute Law Revision Act 1898 (61 & 62 Vict. c.
-22).
+Provisions

 Section 1 - Short title

 Section 1 of the act authorised the citation of the act by a short title.

 Section 2 - Compensation to persons for damage by riot

 Section 2 of the act provided: